HACKERMEN-ORG/hackermen-deployables/sourcedirectory/docker/discord-dashboard/README.md

 2. **Configure Domains**

-   Make sure your domain is properly configured in the main `.env` file at the root of the hackermen-deployables project.
+   Make sure your domain is properly configured in the main `.env` file at the root of the sourcedirectory-deployables project.

 3. **Copy Your Build or Deploy from Source**